It's All About Covers: Persistent Homology of Cover Refinements: Introduction

 This work builds on several lines of research in topological data analysis.
 While these directions are often presented independently, they are closely related through the structure of the underlying covers.

 \paragraph{Covers and Dowker complexes.} A foundational perspective in algebraic topology is the construction of simplicial complexes from covers, the Nerve being the classical example.
 Dowker~\cite{dowker1952homology} generalized this by constructing two simplicial complexes from an arbitrary binary relation and its transpose, proving that they have isomorphic homology.
-This result was later strengthened to a homotopy equivalence~\cite{bjorner1995topological}, shown to be natural with respect to inclusion of relations~\cite{chowdhury2018functorial} and cover refinements~\cite{virk2019rips}.
-The nerve construction is recovered as a special case when the binary relation is the inclusion relation of a cover.
+This result was later strengthened to a homotopy equivalence~\cite{bjorner1995topological}, shown to be natural with respect to inclusion of relations~\cite{chowdhury2018functorial, brun2019sparse} and cover refinements~\cite{virk2019rips}; for concise modern proofs of this duality, see \cite{yoon2026shortnewproofsdowker}.
+The nerve construction is recovered as a special case when the binary relation is the inclusion relation of a cover (see \cite{desilva2025dowkerstheoremhigherorderrelations} for recent generalizations of Dowker's theorem to higher-order multiway relations).
 Virk~\cite{virk2019rips} highlighted the Vietoris-Rips complex as one of the Dowker complexes associated with the maximal-clique cover, linking it to the Nerve of the same cover.
-These connections had been anticipated~\cite{edwards1980cech,eilenberg1945general} but never made explicit.